rohit-raje-786/Fake-product-identification/README.md

 * ### Manufacturer
 * ### Distributor

+*Manufacturer* has the right to create the asset and based upon the unique hash returned after the transaction unique Qrcode is genereted which contains asset details and the unique hash of the asset.

+*Distributor* just need to register himself on the platform,no further functionalities is provided to the distributor,after the manufacturer create the asset he/she assign the registered distributor along with it,then selected distributor recieves the mail regarding the same to deliver the order.

 # Work
 The unique Qrcode is generated after creating the asset based on unique hash returned after the transaction